 We have chosen this easy vegan flapjack recipe, and substituted the butter for dairy-free spread.

 It is similar in style to a traditional flapjack, and so it does contain sugar and golden syrup.

 If you are looking for a super healthy flapjack recipe then this may not be for you!

-You will still get the health benefits of oats with this recipe.
+However, it is worth noting you will still get the health benefits of oats with this recipe.
 A banana flapjack recipe, can be a healthier alternative using no sugar at all, and the sweetness comes from the ripe mashed bananas.